-- -Incoming students seeking financial aid must complete and sign the Institutional Aid/Financial Aid application(s) and submit their 1040 tax form to be considered for financial assistance. - -Returning students must complete and sign the Financial Aid application and submit their 1040 tax form annually, by August 1st of each academic year. - -Recipients of the Scholar's Award and the President's Award do not need to re-apply annually for these Institutional Scholarships, however they must re-apply annually for any additional financial aid received. - -Because the primary responsibility of the Seminary is to provide an appropriate educational and formational experience for those students preparing for ministry, financial assistance is limited to those students seeking degrees. - -Scholarship recipients must maintain full-time enrollment status (8-9 hours/semester) in order to maintain their financial aid. - -Financial aid is awarded for only thirty (30) hours in any given academic year.
-Full financial responsibility for any hours taken over thirty belongs to the student.

-- -Financial aid is available for no more than the total number of hours (90 hours) in the M.Div. program.
+- Incoming and returning students seeking financial aid must complete the Financial Aid Application on Populi each semester.
+This application must be submitted by the specified due date or the student will not be considered for Financial Aid that semester. - Financial assistance is limited to those students seeking the Master of Divinity degree, therefore students who are taking classes toward a certificate or auditing courses will not receive financial aid. - Scholarship recipients must maintain full-time enrollment status (5-6 hours/semester) in order to maintain their financial aid. - Financial aid is awarded for only thirty (30) hours in any given academic year.
+Full financial responsibility for any hours taken over thirty belongs to the student. - Financial aid is available for no more than the total number of hours (75) in the M.Div. program.
 Financial aid is not provided for any course that must be re-taken due to a failing grade or which was dropped by the student after the designated "last day to drop."
-Full financial responsibility for repeated courses and for courses taken beyond the required number of hours belongs to the student. - -Financial assistance is not available to students on academic probation (below a 2.5 GPA). - -Students are expected to pay tuition invoices when they are due.
-Communication with the Seminary is essential if there is a problem in paying bills, and a payment plan can be set up. - -If a student sets up a payment plan and then does not follow through with it, the Financial Aid Committee will determine whether or not the student can continue classes. - -Students will not be allowed to begin their next term of study, have transcripts or other information released, or receive their diploma when money is owed to the Seminary. - -Financial aid is granted for a period of one (1) academic year (August-July).
-Students are required to re-apply by August 1st of each year to receive financial aid for the next academic year.
-Scholar's and President's Award recipients are excluded from this policy. - -Students who receive employer provided financial assistance must arrange a reimbursement plan directly with the employer.
-Tuition invoices will still be due on the specified date. - -If a student's financial status changes significantly during the academic year, the student must be in communication with the Seminary about their status and may re-apply for financial aid.
+Full financial responsibility for repeated courses and for courses taken beyond the required number of hours belongs to the student. - Financial assistance is not available to students on academic probation (below a 2.5 GPA). - Students are expected to pay tuition invoices when they are due.
+Communication with the Seminary is essential if there is a problem in paying bills, and a payment plan can be set up. - If a student sets up a payment plan and then does not follow through with it, the Financial Aid Committee will determine whether or not the student can continue classes. - Students will not be allowed to begin their next term of study, have transcripts or other information released, or receive their diploma if they have an overdue invoice owed to the Seminary. - Students who receive employer provided financial assistance must arrange a reimbursement plan directly with the employer.
+Tuition invoices will still be due on the specified date. - If a student's financial status changes significantly during the academic year, the student must be in communication with the Seminary about their status and may re-apply for financial aid. - Financial aid is not guaranteed for tutorials.
+Students seeking financial aid for tutorial courses outside of the regular fall/spring semester schedule must contact Abby Sizemore, Director of Admissions, at least 30 days prior to the proposed start date of the course.
+All financial aid decisions pertaining to tutorials must be approved by BSK's Financial Aid Committee. - See the academic policies surrounding incomplete courses and Academic Probation on how they can impact financial aid eligibility for students.